Opisthocentrus: Characteristics

 Opisthocentrus fishes are similar in shape to Askoldia and Pholidapus but the adults of this genus are notably smaller in size.
 They share having three sensory pores between the eyes and three on the joint of the occipital.
 They also have a uniformly spaces row of between four and eight round dark spots on the dorsal fin and two to four dark bars across the head.
-The orihin of the anal fin is below the 21st to 24th spines in the dorsal fin.
+The origin of the anal fin is below the 21st to 24th spines in the dorsal fin.
 The largest species is O. ocellatus which has a maximum published total length of 20 cm.

 Distribution and habitat

 Opisthocentrus fishes are found in the northwestern Pacific Ocean in the waters of Japan, Russia and Korea.
 They are demersal fishes living close to the shore in algal beds.